rocajuanma/palantir/README.md

 # Palantir

-A simple Go package for terminal output with colors, emojis, and formatting.
+A lightweight Go package for enhanced terminal output, featuring colored text, emoji indicators, and consistent formatting.

+> In *The Lord of the Rings* lore, a Palantír is a seeing-stone that enables users to communicate and observe distant events.
+Similarly, this package empowers you to gain clearer insights into your program's output, making it easier to monitor and understand what's happening.

 ## Installation